flocked/AdvancedCollectionTableView-iOS/README.md

 ## UICollectionViewDiffableDataSource & TableViewDiffableDataSource

+### Handlers

-It provides handlers for selecting, reordering, focusing and editing cells and additional functionality.
+There are handlers for selecting, reordering, focusing and editing cells.

 Examples of some of the included handlers: